cwleonard/comic/README.md

 ## Comic

 This is the webcomic framework for Amphibian.com.
+Amphibian.com is a web comic built for the web, using the browser as more than just a way to deliver images.

 ## About Me